dmitrymalk/circular-with-floating-action-button/README.md

     </com.dmitrymalkovich.android.progressfabsample.ProgressFloatingActionButton>
 ```

-We persist all defalt functionalty and flexibility, so you customize your fab as before.
+We persist all default functionalty and flexibility, so you customize your fab as before.
 Happy coding!

 ## Sample Project